taveras/taveras.github.io/_includes/blurb.md

-Hi, I'm *Danny*, a web developer who works full-time at *Condé Nast.*
+Hi, I'm *Daniel*, a web developer who works full-time at *Condé Nast.*

 I have been making stuff on the Web as far back as when we were crippled by web safe colors, and we sang chants chock-full of acronyms such as 'DHTML.'